How Smartphone Scanning Helps with DSCSA compliance

 Effective inventory management from drug dispatch to disposal

 It is essential that healthcare providers maintain adequate control of inventory and adhere to federal and state regulatory requirements so that medication errors, lost inventory and instances of theft are minimized.

-In theory, with barcode scanning, every time a pharmaceutical product or LOT is scanned, inventory data is captured, and each product is accounted for at any point in the supply chain from despatch to disposal.
+In theory, with barcode scanning, every time a pharmaceutical product or LOT is scanned, inventory data is captured, and each product is accounted for at any point in the supply chain from dispatch to disposal.

 However, ensuring this is the case every time relies on two factors.
 Firstly, that scanning performance is optimized and secondly, that scanning for inventory checks can be done on the go.

 Scandit data capture software integrated into a web or native app on smart devices guarantees both criteria.
-Whether scanning despatched or received goods, or at awkward angles on pharmacy shelves, or stock in a badly lit storeroom, high-performance scanning from Scandit accurately captures data associated with each pharmaceutical product.
+Whether scanning dispatched or received goods, or at awkward angles on pharmacy shelves, or stock in a badly lit storeroom, high-performance scanning from Scandit accurately captures data associated with each pharmaceutical product.